Automattic/jetpack/projects/plugins/search/readme.txt

 From real-time search filtering and faceting, to instant search results, Jetpack Search has all the features and options for best site search usability and results.

-Jetpack Search is free to use for sites with up to 5000 documents and 500 search requests per month.
-Beyond that, we offer tiered pricing to fit the needs of your site.
+Note: Jetpack Search is free to use for sites with up to 5000 documents and 500 search requests per month.
+Beyond that, a Jetpack Search subscription, or a Jetpack plan subscription that includes Search is required to use this plugin.

 **LESS DIGGING, MORE FINDING**